Kpable/kpable.github.io/_games/blade-of-time/mechanics/a-star-pathfinding.md

 ---
 fa_icon: fa-pause
 description: |
-  Implement A* pathfinding from a Graph of Nodes.
+  Implemented A* path finding taking in a graph of nodes and iterating through them to generate a list of points for the enemy to follow towards the player.
 game: blade-of-time
 more: false
 ---